montrealjug/billetterie/README.md

 # Billetterie

-A webapp to manage the ticketing for a Devoxx4Kids event
+A webapp to manage the ticketing for a non-profit [Devoxx4KidsQC](https://www.devoxx4kids.org/quebec/) event

 ## See it in action